Tyrn/wei/the-insider-en.typ

      "It's even cheaper than you think.
 Since we found out that if we openly start building the  military base, the Weian people  and the  sovereign  may have issues with it.
 They  may say for  instance that  we are clandestinely occupying the country.
-Or that we are making  Weia a pawn in a big game - if the war with Gera starts, Weia will be attacked first as the closest to Gera Federation  military base.
+Or that we are making  Weia a pawn in a big game---if the war with Gera starts, Weia will be attacked first as the closest to Gera Federation  military base.
 If however Weia was  in  charge of the  spaceport construction, all these issues would not arise."